antholeole/actix-sockets/readme.md

+# QUICKSTART:

+cargo run, then `wscat -c localhost:8080/c05554ae-b4ee-4976-ac05-97aaf3c98a23`. the route at the end of the connection string is your "lobby". everyone else in that "lobby" can see what you send.
+Lobby ID MUST be a valid uuid.

 # WebSockets in Actix Web full tutorial - WebSockets & Actors

 This tutorial will walk you through each step of writing a blazingly fast WebSocket client in Actix Web, in depth and with a working repository as refrence.